 These are also the countries that the UK has launched negotiations for new free trade agreements with, which are currently in various stages of discussion:

-The UK will set out public negotiation objectives in the next couple of months, which will be followed by an accession working group with all the countries which will lead onto negotiations.
+An accession working group will now be set up with all the countries, which will lead onto negotiations.
 There are no timescales attached to this as bi-lateral negotiations with partner countries could take as much time as needed.